-This Palo Alto Action Plan presents City staff's current comprehensive parking strategies for developing parking policy and implementation plans in the City of Palo Alto, coordinated by the Office of Transportation.
+The Palo Alto Action Plan presents comprehensive parking strategies for developing parking policy and implementation plans in the City of Palo Alto, coordinated by the Office of Transportation.

 Residential preferential parking districts, established by ordinance (Ordinance No. 5294), are intended to restore and enhance the quality of life in residential neighborhoods by reducing the impact of parking associated with nearby businesses and institutional uses.
 Learn more about the RPP programs in the following neighborhoods:

 Palo Alto Employers and employees may purchase permits to park on the street, or at any of the area off-street parking lots and garages.
 Learn more about the parking in the following districts and neighborhoods:

 All day visitor parking permits are also available for all off-street parking lots and garages.
 Learn more about Palo Alto visitor parking.